 It is important to note that an adult claimant only has 2 years less 1 day from the date of injury to issue proceedings in court (there are some limited exceptions to this).

 When claiming on behalf of a child, a parent or guardian can issue proceedings at any time up until the child’s 18th birthday.
-Thereafter, the young adult has two years to bring a birth injury claim in their own right.
+Thereafter, the young adult has two years to bring a personal injury claim in their own right.

 Personal Injuries Board Assessment (PIAB):